Sadleria cyatheoides

 Similarly, rainy and humid places can compensate for high temperatures, so if your place is both hot and dry, set up a sprinkler or misting system in your landscape to keep the evaporation from the fronds of your ʻamaʻu at a minimum.
 Set the system to turn on multiple times each day (it doesn't have to be for long, just a minute or two), particularly around midday and early afternoon.
 The brief shower or misting will both wet the fronds of your ʻamaʻu and evaporatively cool the entire site.

-ʻAmaʻu is a relatively slow-growing fern, certainly slower than ferns like laukahi (Reholttumia hudsoniana), niʻaniʻau (Nephrolepis exaltata subsp. hawaiiensis), and palapalai (Microlepia strigosa).
-For ʻamaʻu in containers, apply a balanced controlled-release fertilizer with minor elements about every six months, or use a foliar organic or inorganic fertilizer diluted to ⅓ to ½ the recommended strength every couple of months.
-When applying the controlled-release fertilizer, just sprinkle it on the media's surface and water it in; DO NOT till (i.e., mix) the fertilizer into the media because this can damage the fern's shallow fibrous root system. ʻAmaʻu in the ground don't seem to require fertilization, unless you see poor color (e.g., yellowing fronds) or no growth at all.
+ʻAmaʻu is a relatively slow-growing fern, certainly slower than ferns like laukahi (Reholttumia hudsoniana), niʻaniʻau (Nephrolepis exaltata subsp. hawaiiensis), and palapalai (Microlepia setosa).
+For ʻamaʻu in containers, apply a balanced controlled-release fertilizer with minor elements every six months, or use a foliar organic or inorganic fertilizer diluted to ⅓ to ½ the recommended strength every couple of months.
+When applying the controlled-release fertilizer, just sprinkle it on the media's surface and water it in; DO NOT till (i.e., mix) the fertilizer into the media because this can damage the fern's shallow, fibrous root system. ʻAmaʻu in the ground don't seem to require fertilization, unless you see poor color (e.g., yellowing fronds) or no growth at all.

-At high elevations or high humid sites, ʻamaʻu tolerates windy conditions well.
+At high elevations or in high humidity sites, ʻamaʻu tolerates windy conditions well.
 However, in hotter or drier places, strong or frequent winds will likely cause too much evaporation and burn the fronds of your fern.
 Therefore, choose your planting site wisely or take steps (above) to minimize the temperature and maximize the humidity of your landscape.

 Pests and Diseases